KTH-UrbanT/mubes-ubem/README.md

 Several thermal zoning options are proposed from single heated and non heated zones up to core and perimeter zones for each building floor.
 It can launch simulations using parallel computing or can automatically creates FMUs of each building in order to make co-simulation afterward (the co-simulation process, using FMPy, is validated in Windows, Mac and Linux (Ubuntu)).
 The main input file is in a geojson format.
 It contains the footprint including height (3D vertexes) of each building's surface as well as some propreties taken from several databases (EPCs, and others).
-__Rq__:  The platform is continuly under development, newcomers are welcome to join by forking and proposing changes
+__Rq__:  The platform is continually under development, newcomers are welcome to join by forking and proposing changes

 ![Minneberg](Minneberg.jpg)